lovingmage/lovingmage.github.io/_pages/about.md

 <b></b>

 I am an assistant professor in the Department of Computer Science at Indiana University.
+I am also affiliated with Luddy’s Security & Privacy in Informatics, Computing, and Engineering ([SPICE](https://spice.luddy.indiana.edu/)) Center.
 I received my Ph.D. in Computer Science from Duke University under the supervision of [Ashwin Machanavajjhala](https://users.cs.duke.edu/~ashwin/) and [Kartik Nayak](https://users.cs.duke.edu/~kartik/).

 I have a keen interest in the synergy of cryptography and differential privacy, particularly when harnessed to architect large-scale systems for the management, computation, and learning over confidential data.
 My current research focuses are listed as follows: